ethyca/fides/docs/fidesops/docs/saas_connectors/saas_connectors.md

     "fides_key": "mailchimp_connector_example",
     "name": "Mailchimp SaaS Config",
     "type": "mailchimp",
-    "description": "A sample schema representing the Mailchimp connector for Fidesops" ...
+    "description": "A sample schema representing the Mailchimp connector for fidesops" ...
 ```
 3. Configure the secrets.
 The SaaS config must already defined to provide validation for the secrets.